-In 2005, ARM Platinum entered into two joint venture agreements with Platinum Australia Limited (PLA), one over the "Kalplats Project" in which ARM Platinum has a 90 percent share and which provides for PLA to earn up to 49 percent by completing a bankable feasibility study and making the Panton metallurgical process available at no cost.
+In 2005, ARM Platinum entered into two joint venture agreements with PLA, one over the "Kalplats PGM Project", which provides for PLA to earn up to 49 percent by completing a bankable level feasibility study and making the Panton metallurgical process available at no cost.
 The other joint venture agreement covers the "Kalplats Extended Project" (Extended Project) in which ARM Platinum and PLA each has a 50% share and contributes equally to the exploration expenditure.
 Both projects are managed by PLA.

-PLA continued drilling from 2006 with increased focus on the Vela, Scorpio, Sirius, Mira, Serpens North, Serpens South and Crux deposits.
-PLA's drilling consisted of a combination of RC and diamond drilling and focussed on extending existing holes and infill drilling along and between existing drill lines.
-PLA completed 683 drill holes for a total of 92 529 m.
-Late in 2009, PLA completed a pre-feasibility study on a 1.5 million tonne of ore per year open pit mining operation and is currently finalising a bankable feasibility study.
+PLA commenced drilling in 2006 with a combination of diamond and RC drilling focusing on extending the resources on the Vela, Scorpio, Sirius, Mira, Serpens North, Serpens South and Crux deposits.
+PLA completed 683 drill holes for a total of 92,529 metres.
+Late in 2009, PLA completed a pre-feasibility study on a 1.5 million tonne of ore per year open pit mining operation thereby earning a 12% interest in the project.
+In 2010, PLA completed a Definitive Feasibility Study.